CalexCore/AmityCoin-DO-NOT-USE/WinDaemon.md

 ![Image](https://www.pubnodes.com/assets/img/sync.png "sync")

 Thats it!
 Your AmityCoin Daemon is up and running!
-If you really want to help the network out please open your router/firewalls port 21018 to allow incoming Peer to Peer commections.
+If you really want to help the network out please open your router/firewalls port 21018 to allow incoming Peer to Peer connections.

 Check out the Mining Wiki to start finding some blocks!